-In July 2009, the European Commission received the full notification (reference C/NL/09/01), together with the positive assessment report from the competent authority of the lead Member State, The Netherlands.
+In July 2009, the European Commission received the full notification (reference C/NL/09/02), together with the positive assessment report from the competent authority of the lead Member State, The Netherlands.

-In accordance with Directive $2001/18/EC^7$ , the notification was then transmitted to the competent authorities of other Member States.
+In accordance with Directive 2001/18/EC7, the notification was then transmitted to the competent authorities of other Member States.
 Some of them raised comments and objections during the statutory 60-day consultation period.
 The notifier, Florigene, provided the Member States with additional information in response to those comments and objections.
 However, some Member States maintained their reservations at the end of the additional 45-day consultation period, in which case, the European Commission is required to follow the procedure of Article 18(1) of Directive 2001/18/EC.
 In accordance with Article 18(1), the European Commission therefore consulted the EFSA GMO Panel for a scientific opinion.

 Against this background, the EFSA GMO Panel identified mainly general comments rather than reasoned objections as in the sense of Directive 2001/18/EC.
-Moreover, concerns raised by Member
+Moreover, concerns raised by Member States that relate to, for example, traceability, labelling, socio-economics, molecular detection methodologies and their validation fall outside the remit of EFSA or its GMO Panel.

-&lt;sup>5 Accidental oral intake should be considered as unintentional, infrequent and/or of relatively short duration.
+5 Accidental oral intake should be considered as unintentional, infrequent and/or of relatively short duration.

-&lt;sup>6 The EFSA GMO Panel is aware of a food habit in certain populations to intentionally consume carnation petals as garnish; however, this intentional use is outside the scope of this notification.
+6 The EFSA GMO Panel is aware of a food habit in certain populations to intentionally consume carnation petals as garnish; however, this intentional use is outside the scope of this notification.

-&lt;sup>7 Directive 2001/18/EC of the European Parliament and of the Council of 12 March 2001 on the deliberate release into the environment of genetically modified organisms and repealing Council Directive 90/220/EEC.
+7 Directive 2001/18/EC of the European Parliament and of the Council of 12 March 2001 on the deliberate release into the environment of genetically modified organisms and repealing Council Directive 90/220/EEC.
 OJ L 106, 17.4.2001, p.
-1-39.
+1-39